rmbolger/Posh-ACME/docs/Guides/Using-SecretManagement.md

 Some vaults can be configured with a password such that retrieving a secret requires first unlocking the vault with the password.
 In order to use a vault with Posh-ACME, you have three options.

 - Configure the vault so a password is not required.
-- Unlock the vault with a sufficient timeout prior to calling Posh-ACME functions.
 - Provide the vault password using the `POSHACME_VAULT_PASS` environment variable.
+- Prior to calling Posh-ACME functions, unlock or pre-authenticate to the vault so Posh-ACME can call `Get-Secret` without error.

 ### Secret Names and Customization

-Posh-ACME will store a single secret in the vault per ACME account using the feature.
-The name of each secret will use the following template by default, `poshacme_<guid>_sskey`.
-The GUID is a unique value generated for each account the first time the feature is used and stored as a property called `VaultGuid` on the account object.
+Each account configured to use alternative plugin encryption will store a single secret in the vault.
+The name of each secret will use the following template by default, `poshacme-{0}-sskey`.
+The `{0}` is replaced with a unique GUID value generated for each account the first time the feature is used and stored as a property called `VaultGuid` on the account object.
 This ensures that using the same vault for multiple accounts does not result in secret naming conflicts.

-You may optionally create an environment variable called `POSHACME_VAULT_SECRETPREFIX` to specify a custom string prefix for the secret name.
-With a custom prefix, the template becomes `<prefix>poshacme_<guid>_sskey`.
+You may optionally create an environment variable called `POSHACME_VAULT_SECRET_TEMPLATE` to override the default template.
+Be sure to include `{0}` in your template string to make sure there are no conflicts between accounts.

 ## Using a Vault